estyxx/madedotcom.github.io/posts/2022-10-24-using-atlassian-assets-with-okta-workflows-for-asset-management.md

 then grab the objectKey from the response body of the API call.
 This objectKey is then returned.

-Lets have a look at what went on in flow for updating the Okta User Profile objectKey attribute.
+Let's have a look at what went on in flow for updating the Okta User Profile objectKey attribute.

 > ![image](/images/2022/Atlassian-Assets/Figure-62.png)

-Its pretty simple, input the Okta User ID and the value of the attribute you want to update.
+It's pretty simple, input the Okta User ID and the value of the attribute you want to update.

 ##### The end result